cs109/2014/pages/syllabus.md

 Your final grade will be determined by the number of points you collect.
 You can collect various amounts of points for the different parts of the class:

 - **Homework**: 60%, assessed on your individual submission.
-- **Midway Assesment of Final Project**: 20%, assessed on your individual submission.
+- **Midway Assessment of Final Project**: 20%, assessed on your individual submission.
 - **Final Project**: 20%, assessed on meeting the project criteria.
 - **Best Projects**: We will elect the top three project submissions that will get extra points.